virelay/virelay/docs/source/contributors-guide/backend-rest-api.rst

 The backend REST API project leverages `uv <https://github.com/astral-sh/uv>`_, a Python package and project manager, to streamline its development lifecycle.
 For detailed instructions on installing and utilizing uv, please refer to its `comprehensive documentation <https://docs.astral.sh/uv/>`_.
 This tool enables the efficient installation of supported Python versions, management of virtual environments, handling of runtime and development dependencies, project building, and the execution ViRelAy.

-Following the installation of uv, proceed to install the supported Python versions, which comprise 3.10, 3.11, 3.12, and 3.13, as specified in the :repo:`source/backend/.python-versions` file.
+Following the installation of uv, proceed to install the supported Python versions, which comprise 3.10, 3.11, 3.12, and 3.13, as specified in the :repo:`.python-versions` file.
 This can be accomplished via the following command:

 .. code-block:: console